Planning & Zoning

 The Poughkeepsie Innovation District (PID) is a collaborative land-use planning initiative aimed at the revitalization of Poughkeepsie's Central Business District (CBD).
 The City of Poughkeepsie partnered with Pace Land Use Law Center and Kevin Dwarka Land Use and Economic Consulting to update zoning regulations that govern the preservation, rehabilitation and development that occurs in Poughkeepsie's Central Business District (CBD).

-Learn more on the Rezone Downtown Poughkeepsie Project page.
+Learn more on the Poughkeepsie Innovation District Project page.

 The Local Waterfront Revitalization Plan (LWRP)

-Drafted by the Waterfront Advisory Committee and adopted in 1998, the LWRP provides policy guidelines to help guide land use decisions along the Hudson River waterfront.
-The City began the process of updating the LWRP in 2018.
+The LWRP provides policy guidelines to help guide land use decisions along the Hudson River waterfront and Fall Kill area.
+In 2018 the City began the process of updating its historic 1998 LWRP.
 Materials related to the update can be found on the LWRP update project webpage.

 Land Use Planning